Dr Tereza Neocleous

 Teaching

-I teach a variety of statistics courses and supervise student projects at the undergraduate and postgraduate level.
-I am interested in ways of teaching that encourage student engagement and interaction, and in designing assignments that enable students to learn by doing.
+I teach a variety of statistics courses and supervise projects at both the undergraduate and postgraduate level.
+My teaching philosophy is centered around the belief that learning is most effective when it's hands-on.
+I design my courses with this in mind, aiming to encourage active participation and learning by doing.
 In addition to in-person teaching, in recent years I have worked on designing and delivering online courses and assessments for the Online MSc in Data Analytics.